How Should Running Shoes Fit?

 - Look for an upper in the same shape as your foot and make sure it doesn't rub or pull at your foot.
 The Nike Flyknit upper is designed to provide lightweight support while remaining soft and comfortable.

-- To ensure the shoe fits in the toebox, try flexing your toes and spreading them apart inside the shoe.
-Make sure you have about a half inch of space between your longest toe and the end of the shoe.
+- To ensure the shoe fits in the toe box, try flexing your toes and spreading them apart inside the shoe.
+Make sure you have about 1¼ centimetres of space between your longest toe and the end of the shoe.

 - Look for a saddle that holds your foot in place without feeling too tight around your arch or pulling at your foot as you step.

 - Pay attention to the weight and firmness of the midsole.
-You’ll want just the right amount of cushioning, and a shoe that doesn’t feel too heavy when you run.
+You need just the right amount of cushioning, and a shoe that doesn't feel too heavy when you run.

 - Look at the shape of the outsole to make sure it matches your footprint as closely as possible.
-You’ll want the outsole to be durable enough to provide traction and protection on your chosen running surface but flexible enough to allow freedom of movement.
+You want the outsole to be durable enough to provide traction and protection on your chosen running surface, but flexible enough to allow freedom of movement.

 - The heel drop, or the distance in height between the heel and ball of the running shoe, is going to affect your stride.
 Opt for a shoe that doesn't put undue stress on any part of your foot.